ricktaylor/btpu/draft-taylor-btpu.md

 These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 CLA, and this document describes a protocol, Bundle Transfer Protocol - Unidirectional (BTP-U), suitable for implementation over any link-layer protocol that shares these characteristics.

-TODO: More here about not requiring a full IP stack.
+Although primarily designed for space communication, the protocol is applicable to other link-layer technologies which can share these characteristics, for example 5G Unstructured PDUs {{5G}}, or {{IEEE.802.3}}, without requiring a full IP stack.

 # Conventions and Definitions